The Secret of Happy People

 The Two Keys of Happy People

-So whether your control 40%, 90%, or 1% of your happiness, you have control over your happiness.
+So whether you control 40%, 90%, or 1% of your happiness, you have control over your happiness.
 But “control” is a loaded word.
 With the combination of our terrible ability to predict our happiness in the future and the ever-persistent hedonic treadmill, the best way to improve your happiness isn’t to fight these omnipotent forces but to change your mindset to work around them.

 By changing your mindset to find simple pleasures in the here and now you can rewire your brain to appreciate the countless things around you to trigger those happiness spikes.
 The spikes will fade quickly and there’s nothing we can do about that but what we can control is how frequently they occur.
 The more spikes you have the happier you’ll be.
 So how do you implement this spiking strategy?
 You need to channel two things: your attention and your curiosity.